ATS Optimization

 5

-If your resume uses any of these, convert to a clean single-column format.
-All your hard-earned keywords need to be in parseable text — not locked inside a table cell the ATS can't read.
+Convert to a clean single-column layout.
+Use standard fonts (Arial, Calibri, Georgia, or Times New Roman).
+Save as .docx or a text-based PDF.
+All your hard-earned keywords need to be in parseable text — not locked inside a table cell the ATS cannot read.

 6